ShawnDhaliwal/saiddit/README.md

 # saiddit
-Using Jquery, Javascript, PHP, CSS, HTML, MySQL
+Using Bootsrap, Jquery, Javascript, PHP, CSS, HTML, MySQL
 ### What has been done
-1. Simple layout
+1. UI layout using HTML, CSS, Jquery, and Bootstrap
 2. Sign up capability
 3. Log in capability
 4. Basic error checking for sign up and log in forms.
 Check if all fields are filled out when logging in or signing up.
 Check if username is already taken when signing up.